lbliii/milodocs/content/guides/themes/output-formats/json.md

    }
    ```
    {{<notice tip >}}
-   You can conditionally include or exclude certain attributes and set sensible defaults for others.
+   You can conditionally include or exclude certain attributes.
 For example, you can exclude the `hidden` attribute if it is not set in the front matter.

    ```go
    {{- with .Page.Params.hidden -}}"hidden": {{- . -}},{{- end -}}